RadoslawJDA/RadoslawJDA/Readme.md

 - 🔭 I’m working on <a href="https://github.com/RadoslawJDA/SQL">SQL</a> and portfolio
 - 🌱 I’m currently learning data structures and algorithms
-- 😎 On my way to become Data analyst and get a job 🤙
+- 😎 On my way to become Data Engineer🤙